wesley-shi/slate/source/index.html.md

 key | The key assigned to a node.
 This should be unique and currently a key is the concatonation of the labels down from the root. node_type | 0=root_node, 1=parent_node, 2=leaf_node description | A description of this node parent_key | The parent's key.
-While the node key contains the parent by concatonation, this will be needed should our key format be altered function | A string representing a function.
-Only present for labeling_function nodes children | An array of nodes belonging to this parent node (optional) example | An array of strings that to help a user better understand the description or label (optional) data | An object representing metadata (optional)
+While the node key contains the parent by concatonation, it may be useful should we use a randomized string/int instead functions | An array of response functions children | An array of nodes belonging to this parent node (optional) example | An array of strings that to help a user better understand the description or label (optional) data | An object representing metadata (optional)